Portuguese Workers' Communist Party

-The Portuguese Workers' Communist Party/Re-Organized Movement of the Party of the Proletariat (Partido Comunista dos Trabalhadores Portugueses/Movimento Reorganizativo do Partido do Proletariado, PCTP/MRPP) (Note: /pt/) is a Maoist political party in Portugal.
+The Portuguese Workers' Communist Party/Reorganizing Movement of the Party of the Proletariat (Partido Comunista dos Trabalhadores Portugueses/Movimento Reorganizativo do Partido do Proletariado, PCTP/MRPP) (Note: /pt/) is a Maoist political party in Portugal.

 History and overview

-The party was founded in 1970 as the Movimento Reorganizativo do Partido do Proletariado (MRPP), led by Arnaldo de Matos.
+The party was founded in 1970 as the Movimento Reorganizativo do Partido do Proletariado (MRPP), led by Arnaldo Matos.
 It changed its name to the Portuguese Workers' Communist Party in 1976.

-The PCTP-MRPP has held a Maoist political orientation since its foundation.
-In 1971, the party began to publish a newspaper called "Luta Popular" (People's Struggle), directed by Saldanha Sanches.
+The PCTP–MRPP has held a Maoist political orientation since its foundation.
+In 1971, the party began to publish a newspaper called Luta Popular (People's Struggle), directed by Saldanha Sanches.
 The party was among the most active resistance movements before the Carnation Revolution, especially among students in Lisbon.
 After the revolution, the MRPP achieved fame for its large murals.
-The party became intensely active during 1974 and 1975.
-At that time, the party boasted members who later became important political figures, including José Manuel Durão Barroso and Fernando Rosas, who subsequently left the party.
+The party became intensely active during 1974 and 1975, and at that time boasted members who later became important political figures, including José Manuel Barroso and Fernando Rosas, who subsequently left the party.
 The party, however, never managed to elect a single Member of Parliament in legislative elections.

 During the revolutionary period of 1974 and 1975, the MRPP was accused by the Portuguese Communist Party of being an agent of the CIA, a belief that was fueled by cooperation between the MRPP and the Socialist Party against the communist program defended by the Portuguese Communist Party.

-The party's youth wing, now extinct, was the Marxist–Leninist Students' Federation, to which José Manuel Durão Barroso, a future Prime Minister from the centre-right Social Democratic Party, briefly belonged.
+The party's youth wing, now extinct, was the Marxist–Leninist Students' Federation, to which José Manuel Barroso, a future Prime Minister from the centre-right Social Democratic Party, briefly belonged.

 The party entered a phase of internal turmoil following the 2015 legislative elections, with its leader António Garcia Pereira leaving the party.
 Details about the internal functioning of the party became difficult to obtain, since none of the official contacts responded to contacts, and even the official headquarters seemed to no longer be functioning.
 An extraordinary congress was announced, but it is unknown if it really happened.
 Some sources claim the party is now operating at a clandestine level.

-Despite this, the party contested the 2017 local elections, gaining 12,387 votes (0.24%) but losing the two council seats they held.
+Despite this, the party contested the 2017 local elections, gaining 12,387 votes (0.24%) but losing the two council seats it had held.

-On 22 February 2019 Arnaldo Matos, founder and leader of the PCTP/MRPP since 1970, died.
+Arnaldo Matos, founder of the PCTP/MRPP and its leader during the 1970s and 1980s, died on 22 February 2019.